united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 *2. Make the connected sensors visible to our system*

-Based on an IP address, which is assigned to each sensor (or gateway?), the sensor can be integrated into our system.
-Only then is it possible to read out sensor values.
-The adaptation of the IP range is required.
+The gateways to which sensors are connected are found by our microservice in the local network.
+For this purpose, the IP address range must be communicated to the microservice so that it can search for the gateway in the correct network and read out the sensors via it.

 TODO: ADAPTION OF IP-RANGE

-*3. Creating a flow*
+*3. Creating a Node-RED flow*

 TODO: INTRO